 She is responsible for communicating the role and activities of Creative Europe Desk UK, including through the website, social media platforms and newsletters.

-Prior to this, Zoe was the Digital Coordinator for Creative & Cultural Skills where she campaigned for better pathways into employment in the sector, encouraging UK organisations to take on young people through apprenticeships and paid internships.
+Prior to this, Zoe was the Digital Coordinator for Creative & Cultural Skills where she worked on a campaign for fairer pathways into the sector, encouraging UK organisations to take on young people through apprenticeships and paid internships.
 As the editor of the Creative Choices online resource, she delivered industry-endorsed creative careers advice and guidance to millions of people.

 She has years of experience collaborating with creative professionals and educators throughout the UK, and has worked in communications and digital roles since graduating with a degree in History.